Solar Panel Calculator

 Net solar system cost after installation markup and rebates

-Calculate net solar panel system cost from system size, equipment cost, installation markup, and rebate.
-Instant result with methodology shown.
+Calculate net solar panel system cost from system size, equipment cost, installation markup, and any rebate available locally.

 What this tool does